 Driving in Bulgaria: vignettes, rules & road etiquette 🚗

 Planning a road trip through mountain passes, wine country and coastline?
-You’ll likely need an e-vignette to use national roads, so buy online before you roll and double-check your plate entry.
-Daytime running lights are required year-round (I think all modern cars are automatic anyway), seatbelts are compulsory, and winter brings snow and ice to higher routes.
-The legal blood-alcohol limit is low.
-City parking uses zones with different rules, so look for signage or use SMS systems where available.
-Carry your documents, keep a reflective vest and triangle in the boot, and slow down for livestock in rural pockets.
+You’ll need an e-vignette to use national roads, so buy online before you roll and double-check your plate entry.
+Daytime running lights are mandatory year-round (most hire cars do this automatically), seatbelts are compulsory, and winter brings snow and ice to higher routes.
+Blood-alcohol limit is basically zero tolerance.

-🔹 Tinker’s Tip: Screenshot your e-vignette confirmation and keep it in a “Road Trip” album on your phone.
-If signal drops, you’ve still got proof. 📲
+🔹 Tinker’s Tip: Screenshot your e-vignette confirmation and stash it in a “Road Trip” album on your phone.
+If signal drops in a tunnel or mountain valley, you’ve still got proof. 📲

 🗺️ Hate the Airport?: How to Get Through the Airport Quickly: Expert Tips for Savvy Travellers